mesoic/flashloanProxy/README.md

 `npm install -g ganache-cli`

 If truffle instillation results in gyp errors, it might be necessary to install node-gyp.
-If this is required be sure to exit the shell and restart after installing node-gyp.
+If node-gyp instillation is required, be sure to exit the shell after installing node-gyp.
+Then attempt to install truffle from a new shell.

 `npm install -g node-gyp`